Operant Conditioning in Your Romantic Relationships

 In my travels, I once saw a mother - normally a very kind, warm, hospitable person - loudly scold her 4 year-old daughter, who was eating sugar cane, to throw the roots in the trash after she was done chewing them, or she'd take the sugar cane away.
 The daughter, mostly happy and treated well by her family, in this instance had done nothing wrong, and had already been doing exactly this.
 In rebellion against this seemingly random order / scolding, she threw the chewed sugar cane roots on the ground, instead of into the trash, and the mother dutifully took all the sugar cane away.
 The daughter began screaming and crying at the top of her lungs.

-I asked a friend what caused the problem, and the mother told my friend repeated the tale from the mother's point of view and my friend translated.
+I asked a friend what caused the problem, and the mother told my friend the tale from the mother's point of view and my friend translated.
 I asked why the mother had scolded her daughter thus in the first place; what brought this about?

 The mother's reply was that she simply wanted to make sure her daughter was learning to behave the right way.
 Then - in a sign of insightfulness and openness to learning it's rare to see even in the first world - she asked me (through my friend) if there was anything she should have done differently.